tayaredhouse/AnimalCrossingApp/README.md

 Other technologies used for this project include Redux, Axios, react-spinners package, and Git.

 More on react-spinners at: https://www.npmjs.com/package/react-spinners

-## Viewing the live site

-Please view this on Heroku at: https://animal-crossing-app.herokuapp.com/

 ### API Used